coinam-hd/coinam-client-api-docs/endpoints/LOGIN.md

 userId | integer | Authenticated user ID

 * Session token will now be authenticated with this user;
-* Users will have to verify TOTP code once
+* Users will have to verify TOTP code in next screen

 ### Errors